fastai/fastai/docs/README.md

 # Documentation For Developers

 If you're planning on working on the `fastai` library source code and/or documentation, please make sure to familiarize yourself with the following documents.
+Note: if you're simply using the library, rather than wanting to modify it, you should refer instead to [docs.fast.ai](http://docs.fast.ai).

 * [Notes for developers](develop.md)